Presentation Process; Film & Documentation

 Final Publication; Images Continued

 Shown are two further spreads (8-9 and 14-15).
 The first details Serialism and Fouyaka's advances in phonoaesthetics, looking at the relationships between shape and composition.
 Using various forms (shown is a triangular approach) he drew various compositions using repeated forms, and then translated lengths to tone and frequency, as the interactive printed elements also do.
 The base length of the triangle determines the frequency of the noise listened to.
+The second spread relates to sound source, and the initial positions that sound comes from.
+Using a left to right composition, the interactive elements and sounds also pan from left to right, allowing the user to observe the relationship between sound source and location.

 Final Publication; Images

 Shown here is the final front cover, and spread 8 from the final bound book.
 Printed on a 120 gsm splendorgel stock, with 65% silver conductive and 35% carbon conductive inks using both screen and digital processes, the book is fully functional as an interactive and informative publication based around phonoaesthetics.
+It details various forms of the topic, but enhances understanding and experience of it through a phonoaesthetic experience within itself; using the medium to allow the print to be listened to and understood on a more relevant sensory plane.
+As

 various elements of the print are touched using the master sheet, connections are made allowing the designs to be listened to through the circuitry in